8ka9yk6e5/Programation_Study/README.md

 - [x] iterables.js - Transforming into iterables and using them;
 - [x] map_set.js - Use and functions of Map, Set, WeakMap, and WeakSet;
 - [x] obj_constructor.js - Application of constructors;
+- [x] chaining.js - Application of optional chaining, with the "?." symbol;
+- [x] symbol.js - Application of symbol primitive type;
+- [x] obj_to_primitive_conversion.js - Application of object conversion

 ---